kvgc/starboard-tiddlywiki/README.md

 ### How to use?
-Clone repo and open index.html in browser
+Clone repo and open index.html in browser.
+Please refer to the starboard and tiddlywiki documentation online for more information.